 We will now see how we can partition a line segment externally in a given ratio.

-This allows us to write the following formula.
+This leads to the following formula.

 Theorem: The Section Formula with External Division